Peyami Safa: Relations with Nazım Hikmet

-the Democratic Party period

 Death

-He died on June 15, 1961 in Istanbul at the age of 62 after couple of months his son Merve died, as he was serving his time in the military.
+He died on June 15, 1961, in Istanbul at the age of 62 after couple of months his son Merve died, as he was serving his time in the military.
 Peyami Safa was laid to rest at the Edirnekapı Martyr's Cemetery.
 He was the editor-in-chief of the daily Son Havadis as he died.

-Diseases in his family

 Literary life

 Most of his novels were created before 1940.
 In these novels, he stressed on the west-east conflict in the Turkish society during the early years of the Turkish Republic.
 His novel Dokuzuncu Hariciye Koğuşu gained much interest.
 In 1931, he wrote his only historical novel about Attila the Hun.
 Besides these novels, he wrote many serial stories and novels in newspapers, among them in Cumhuriyet and Milliyet, under the pseudonym "Server Bedii".
 Some of these are about a gentleman thief named Cingöz Recai.
-Safa also contributed to Yedigün magazine.
+Safa also contributed to the Yedigün magazine and Serdengeçti magazine.